0oTinaKimo0/297-Bayes/README.md

 ![](/images/Country.png)

 Finally for the EDA, we describe the distribution of the target variable.
 We see that there are far more instances of income <=50k than income >50k, so this imbalance could impact our model’s precision.
-One thing we do to alleviate this effect is to stratify the data during train-test split, so the target classes distribution is consistent between training and testing data.
+One thing we do to alleviate this effect is to stratify the data by y during train-test split, so the target classes distribution is consistent between training and testing data.

 ![](/images/Income.png)